Open Actively Recruiting

 • Female or male participants ≥18 years of age

-• Completion of 9 months of treatment with TARPEYO® 16 mg QD at the Baseline visit
+• Completion of a single, initial 9 months of treatment with TARPEYO® 16 mg QD at the Baseline visit

-• On stable treatment with renin-angiotensin system (RAS) inhibitor therapy for at least 8 weeks prior to the Baseline visit.
-A stable dose is defined as a dose within 25% of the dose at Baseline
+• On stable treatment with renin-angiotensin system (RAS) inhibitor therapy or sparsentan for at least 8 weeks prior to the Baseline visit.
+A stable dose is defined as a dose within 25% of the dose at Baseline.

 Exclusion Criteria:

-• Presence of other glomerulopathies (e.g., C3 glomerulopathy and/or diabetes nephropathy)
+• Presence of other glomerulopathies (e.g., C3 glomerulopathy, diabetes nephropathy and/or hypertensive nephropathy).

 • On current or planned dialysis.